r-spacex/submanager/README.md

 Additionally, it can be used to automatically sync and reformat content between wiki pages, widgets and threads, as well as marked sections of the same (including the sub's sidebar and other content).
 It includes an installable systemd service unit for real-time operation on modern Linux distributions, which is used in production for the r/SpaceX subreddit, or can be run by any other means you choose on your system.

-**Legal Disclaimer**: For the avoidance of doubt, Sub Manager and the r/SpaceX organization and subreddit have no affiliation with nor are endorsed by [Reddit](https://www.reddit.com) or [SpaceX](https://www.spacex.com), which are trademarks of their respective companies.
+**Legal Disclaimer**: For the avoidance of doubt, Sub Manager and the r/SpaceX Github org and subreddit are unofficial fan creations, and have no affiliation with nor endorsement by [Reddit](https://www.reddit.com) or [SpaceX](https://www.spacex.com), which are trademarks of their respective companies.